NACLab/ngc-learn/docs/tutorials/lesson1.md

 # Lesson \# 1: The Nodes-and-Cables System

-*NOTE: this tutorial is still being written and thus currently incomplete...*

 In this tutorial, we will focus on working through the very basics of ngc-learn's nodes-and-cables system.
 Specifically, you will learn how various (mini-)circuits are built in order to develop an intuition of how these fundamental